davidj9/predictive-analytics-course/README.md

-# predictive-analytics-course
+# Predictive Analytics Course Repository
-This is a repository.
+This repository consists of code for the Predictive Analytics course at SAIT college.